MrParosk/pyDenStream/README.md

 ## Example

-An example how to use this package is included in the directory examples.
+An example how to use this package is included in *examples/user_guide.ipynb*.